hecknt/bos-aurora/README.md

 ## How to Install

-Use the installation method for the respective upstream, Bluefin, uCore, etc.
+Use the installation method for the respective upstream, Aurora, uCore, etc.

 Then switch to **bOS** with a command like:

 ```
-sudo bootc switch --enforce-container-sigpolicy ghcr.io/bsherman/bos:TAG
+sudo bootc switch --enforce-container-sigpolicy ghcr.io/hecknt/bos:TAG
 ```

 ## Verification